Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

     select i;
 ```

-This is effectively identical to the code below, which uses method syntax instead:
+This is effectively identical to the code below, which uses the more common method syntax instead:

 ```csharp
 var source = new[] {1, 2, 3, 4, 5};